 In the state of Colorado, insurance companies require insured drivers to have a minimum level of coverage.
 However, many drivers ignore this and never seek insurance, hoping that they'll beat the system and never get in an accident.
 Other drivers fail to pay their insurance premiums and lose their coverage or simply allow their insurance to lapse.
 Because of this, there are multitudes of Colorado drivers that do not have minimal insurance, if any.

-However, our attorney wants to assure you that, if you have car insurance and the negligent party that caused your accident and injuries does not, you should still be covered.
+However, our Boulder car accident lawyer wants to assure you that, if you have car insurance and the negligent party that caused your accident and injuries does not, you should still be covered.
 In Colorado, all active car insurance policies are required to offer uninsured/underinsured motorist coverage.
 This coverage helps to cover both property damage and bodily harm that has occurred from your accident.

-If you've been involved in an accident and the negligent party doesn't have significant insurance or has no insurance at all, our attorney can help you file a claim against your own insurance for coverage.
-Our attorney will do the following to help get you coverage:
+If you've been involved in an accident and the negligent party doesn't have significant insurance or has no insurance at all, our car accident attorney can help you file a claim against your own insurance for coverage and do the following to help get you coverage:

 - Obtain police reports and investigative reports (when necessary) to determine who was at fault for your accident